 An Option shall be deemed to be exercised when the Company receives: (i) written or electronic notice of such exercise (in accordance with the Option agreement) from the person entitled to exercise the Option and (ii) full payment for the Shares with respect to which the Option is exercised.
 Full payment may consist of any consideration and method of payment allowable under Section 7(b) of the Plan.
-Until the issuance (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of the Company) of the stock certificate evidencing such Shares, no right to vote or receive dividends or any other rights as a stockholder shall exist with respect to the Optioned Stock, notwithstanding the exercise of the Option.
-A share certificate for the number of Shares so acquired shall be issued to the Participant as soon as practicable after exercise of the Option.
-No adjustment will be made for a dividend or other right for which the record date is prior to the date the stock certificate is issued, except as provided in Section 11 of the Plan.
+Until the Participant becomes a registered shareholder (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of the Company) of such Shares, no right to vote or receive dividends or any other rights as a stockholder shall exist with respect to the Optioned Stock, notwithstanding the exercise of the Option.
+A Participant shall become a registered shareholder (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of a duly authorized transfer agent of the Company) for the number of Shares so acquired as soon as practicable after exercise of the Option.
+No adjustment will be made for a dividend or other right for which the record date is prior to the date the Participant becomes a registered shareholder, except as provided in Section 11 of the Plan.